SukhbirMahal1/Gimbal-Project-Code/README.md

 # Gimbal Project Code
-Arduino code for a Two-Axis Payload Stabilization System using an MPU6050 as the inertial measurement unit and servos for actuation.
-This project includes additional features such as LED indicators for debugging and communication, and a mode-switching button.
-Developed in Visual Studio using PlatformIO.
+Arduino code for a two-axis payload stabilization system using an MPU6050 as the inertial measurement unit (IMU) and two SG90 servos as actuators.
+This project includes additional user-friendly features such as LED indicators for debugging and communication, and a mode-switching button.

 ## Project Overview
 <p align="center">